 - Use a pizza cutter to cut the dough circles into the 12 pie-shaped pieces for rolling.

-- Just use regular unsalted butter – don’t use the fancier butters that are available at gourmet stores – the fat content is different and the dough doesn’t come out right.
-We learned that the hard way.
+- Use regular unsalted butter – don’t use the fancier butters that are available at gourmet stores – the fat content is different and the dough will act differently.
+We learned this the hard way.

-- These freeze really well.
-So don’t hesitate to double the dough recipe and make extra.
+- Baked rugelach freeze really well.
+So double the recipe and make extra!